J. Marc VezinaManaging Principal

 Marc is a native of New Orleans, Louisiana, and an avid pilot.

 Marc received a B.S. degree in Biology from Our Lady of Holy Cross College in 1993 and a J.D. degree from Loyola University in 1996 in Civil Law with a Common Law certification.
-He is the principal and managing member of Vezina and Gattuso, L.L.C., Vezina Law’s sister firm located in Gretna, Louisiana.
+He is the principal and managing member of Vezina and Gattuso, L.L.C., Vezina Law Group’s sister firm located in Gretna, Louisiana.

 Marc has extensive experience defending medical malpractice actions, representing healthcare entities in corporate and litigation matters, representing whistleblowers in fraud and abuse cases (qui tam litigation), and representing religious and educational institutions in matters related to educational and canon law.